CelineWW/Stock_Analysis_Excel_VBA/README.md

   *Steve's parent planned to put their investment on DQ.
 Unfortunatly, DQ's return has plummeted.
 Absolutely, DQ is not a smart choice.
 From the view of return for 2018, the stock of ENPH and RUN got 80~85% return, which seems investable.
 However, Comparing to 2017, Enph's return dropped from 129.5% to 81.9%, RUN's return increased from 5.5% to 84.0%.
 Overall, ENPH is more like a promising profitbale stock to make investment.*

-2. The execution of `All Stock Analysis` for each year was accelarated.
+2. The execution of `All Stock Analysis` for each year(2017 & 2018) was accelarated.

 -- *The execution of `All Stock Analysis` for 2017 was sped up from `1.070313` to `0.1875` seconds.*